 How to set up a Zoom meeting

-Zoom is free to use with some limitations, namely that meetings are limited to 40 minutes for groups of three or more attendees.
+Zoom can be free to use with some limitations, namely that meetings hosted via free accounts are limited to 40 minutes for groups of three or more attendees.

 Initiating a Zoom meeting is easy enough.
 The first thing you need to do is to install the Zoom client on a PC.

 Step 1: Go to the Zoom website and sign in to your account.
 If you don’t yet have an account, click on the Sign Up, It’s Free button in the top right corner and follow the on-screen prompts to create one.
 You can also click on Sign In and scroll down to sign in with your Google or Facebook account.
-Once you’re signed in, hover over Host a meeting and then choose to create a meeting with video on, video off, or screen share only.
+Once you’re signed in, hover over Host a Meeting and then choose to create a meeting with one of three modes: With Video Off, With Video On, or Screen Share Only.

-Step 2: Once you kick off your first meeting, the Zoom client will begin downloading.
-Open the installer and follow the installation instructions.
+Step 2: Once you kick off your first meeting, the Zoom client will either prompt you to launch your previously installed Zoom desktop app or prompt you to install the Zoom app.
+If it’s the latter, download and open the installer and follow the installation instructions.
 In this example, we chose to host a meeting with the video already enabled.

 Step 3: Another important first step is to test your audio and video.
 You’ll have this option each time you start a meeting.
 Click on Test Speaker and Microphone to kick off the process.